mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 Jun 05 03:54:22 pikvm kernel: Under-voltage detected!
 (0x00050005)
 ```

-These warnings appear because standard USB 2.0 and USB 3.0 ports provide insufficient power to meet the Pi's requirements.
+The Pi was correctly detecting that standard USB 2.0 and USB 3.0 ports provide insufficient power to meet the Pi's requirements.

 | Raspberry Pi Model | Power requirements |
 | ------------------ | ------------------ |